alexiglad/alexiglad.github.io/_posts/2023-11-21-Neuroplasticity.md

 #### The Neuroplasticity Hypothesis

-The Neuroplasticity Hypothesis posits that the success of several architectural features within deep learning, particularly ReLU as well as Residual Connections, can be attributed to their ability to approximate structural neuroplasticity in the brain.
+The Neuroplasticity Hypothesis posits that the success of several architectural components within deep learning, such as ReLU as well as Residual Connections, can be attributed to their ability to approximate structural neuroplasticity in the brain.

 As discussed earlier, using ReLU can cause the dying ReLU "issue".
 However, in the case of structural neuroplasticity, this "issue" begins to look like an advantage.
 Particularly, using ReLU allows for the simulation of neurons effectively being removed from a model, simulating useless synapses being removed in the brain.
 Thus, if a neuron is not necessary for solving a problem, and it constantly receives a negative gradient, it being dead can help ensure a neural network does not use it!
+With traditional nonlinearities such as sigmoid or tanh this would not be easy to approximate.

 #### Residual Connections and Densenet